JhonArlex/capacitor-bluetooth-serial/README.md

 ## enable

 Enable bluetooth if it is not enabled.
 Also request permissions for bluetooth access if it is necessary.

-  `enable(): Promise<BluetoothEnabledResult>;`
+`enable(): Promise<BluetoothState>;`

 ### Description